xu-maxwell/bruinlist/README.md

 firebase.initializeApp(firebaseConfig);
 ```

 Course Grader: replace the key values with the information we provided.
-Afterwards, open the html folder and drag and drop the index.html file to Google Chrome.
+Afterward, open the html directory in the project folder and drag and drop the index.html file to Google Chrome.